mono/website/community/contributing/test-suite.md

 We welcome all contributions to the Class Library Test Suite.

 There is information to help you get started in git at mcs/class/doc/NUnitGuidelines.
-Once you have written your test, please post it to [mono-list](/community/help/mailing-lists/).

-Someone will make sure to add the file or apply the patch as appropriate.
-If you plan to be an on-going contributor and would like to get a git account, email [miguel](mailto:miguel@ximian.com).

-Normally, after you send a couple of well-written new files and/or patches to the list, you will be given Git access.

 Compiler tests
 --------------